Attica Prison riot: Background

 Prisoners spent 14 to 16 hours a day in their cells, their mail was read, their reading material restricted, their visits from families conducted through a mesh screen, their medical care disgraceful, their parole system inequitable, racism everywhere.
 Overcrowding contributed to the poor conditions, as in recent years the prison's population had increased from the 1,200 prisoners for which it was designed to 2,243.

-Additionally, as in many American prisons, racial disparities existed at Attica.
-Within the prison population, 54% of the incarcerated men were African American, 9% Puerto Rican, and 37% white.
+Additionally, as in many American prisons, racial disparities also existed at Attica.
+Within the prison population, 54% of the incarcerated men were African American, 9% of them were Puerto Rican, and 37% of them were white.
 All of the guards or all but one of the guards (depending on the source) were white.
 Guards often threw out letters written in Spanish sent to or from Puerto Rican prisoners, and relegated black prisoners to the lowest-paid jobs and subjected them to regular racial harassment.
 There were also geographic disparities – most of the incarcerated men were from urban areas, including metropolitan New York, while most of the guards were from the local region.

-During this time period there was a growing culture of prisoner activism for better treatment.
-The previous year an uprising occurred at another New York correctional facility, the Manhattan Detention Complex.
-Inmates held five guards hostage for eight hours, until state officials agreed to hear prisoner grievances and take no punitive action against the rioters.
-Despite that promise, officials had the primary ringleaders shipped upstate to Attica, and many were held for months in solitary confinement and were facing criminal charges.
+Anthropologist Orisanmi Burton has shown that while improving prison conditions and racial disparities were an important concern, many Attica prisoners were critical of prison reform and participated in the uprising because they understood prisons like Attica as sites of revolutionary warfare.
+Burton therefore argues that the Attica rebellion was informed by the politics of prison abolition.
+For example, in 1972 an Attica prisoner named Joseph Little told a government panel, "I'm not for no penitentiary reform.
+I'm for abolishing the whole concept of penitentiary reform."